Little Chalfont: Transport

 Little Chalfont is served by Chalfont & Latimer station, on the Metropolitan line of the London Underground and the London to Aylesbury Line of Chiltern Railways.
 There are also bus services to Amersham, Chesham and other surrounding towns and villages.

 Education

-There are three schools in Little Chalfont: two primary schools (Little Chalfont Primary School, and Chalfont Valley E-ACT Primary Academy (formerly Bell Lane Primary School)), and Dr Challoner's High School - a girls' grammar school.
+There are three schools in Little Chalfont: two primary schools (Little Chalfont Primary School, and Chalfont Valley E-ACT Primary Academy (formerly Bell Lane Primary School), and Dr Challoner's High School - a girls' grammar school.

-Little Chalfont Community Library was originally part of the Buckinghamshire County Library Service but is now run as a community library by local volunteers since 2007.
+Little Chalfont Community Library was originally part of the Buckinghamshire County Library Service but, since 2007, is run as a community library by local volunteers.
 It is one of the most successful community libraries in England.

 Community

 Little Chalfont Farmers Market was launched in September 2009 with the support of the Parish Council and local regeneration groups.
 The Farmers Market takes place in the Village Hall car park on the second Saturday of each month.